 František Kupka was born in Bohemia region (today’s Czech Republic), which back then was part of the Austro-Hungarian Empire.
 He first spent 3 years studying painting at the Academy of Fine Arts in Prague and then he moved to Vienna to study at Akademie der Bildenden Künste.
 It was 1892, a few years before Gustav Klimt announced the foundation of the Secession movement in 1897, yet one could already feel the ferment of change in the air.
 During these years Kupka created works in an Art Nouveau style which combined Symbolism and Naturalism.

-Symbolism was just a step towards Kupka’s new transformation.
+Symbolism was just a step toward Kupka’s new transformation.
 He was a sensitive man who already in adolescence had been introduced to spiritual concepts about the cosmos by his employer, a saddle maker for whom Kupka worked as a teenager.
-The exploration of relationship between geometry and spirituality was one of the themes that dominated his life and work.
+The exploration of the relationship between geometry and spirituality was one of the themes that dominated his life and work.
 Probably as early as 1894 he became involved in the Theosophic movement and was fascinated by Eastern philosophies.
 Two years later he moved to Paris to begin studies at Académie Julian.

 As he moved to the center of the artistic universe, he began frequenting exhibitions.
 Undoubtedly, he saw works by Neo-Impressionists and Fauvists whose bright palette and dependence on color as a means of expression inspired him to experiment with different styles.
 In the meantime, he did caricatures for various satirical magazines to pay his living.
 In this painting, we see his muse and wife Eugénie, whose body is constructed solely by colors.